 The pilot checklist design was conducted by a fifth-year veterinary student in training at the BCP (hereafter referred to as the trainee operator) and by a veterinary officer operating at Livorno BCP.
 The checklist design was based on Gawande's (2010) Checklist Manifesto approach.
-Specifically, the pilot checklist was developed through i) the definition of the scope of the checklist (target goods); ii) the revision of the legislation of interest currently in force for the selection of the general and specific requirements for the verification procedures; iii) the design of the structure and content of the pilot checklist; iv) the testing of the checklist within field control activities.
+Specifically, the pilot checklist was developed by i) defining the scope of the checklist (target goods); ii) reviewing the legislation of interest currently in force for the selection of the general and specific requirements for the verification procedures; iii) designing the structure and content of the pilot checklist; iv) testing the checklist within field control activities.